cuadah9183/Recitation-017-Team-1/README.md

 - Reda Razza: "rera8642"

 Social Media Website where users can post images with descriptions and interact with images and fellow users.
+I am forcing changes to the main branch to cause merge conflicts